1inch/token-plugins/README.md

 [Helpful Links](#other-helpful-links)

 ## Overview
 > **Note:** Token Hooks were previously known as Token Plugins.
-The name was changed to better reflect the nature of the functionality.
+The name was changed to better reflect their role as token balance hooks that respond to balance changes in ERC20 tokens.

 Token hooks are smart contracts that extend the capabilities of ERC20 tokens and wrappers by adding custom accounting features to the original token.
 Inspired by the hook concept widely used in the web 2.0 world, these hooks enable users to **dynamically increase the functionality of their tokens on-demand** without the need to transfer tokens to a special smart contract.